Stages for Entry to MCB in Form 1

-Parents have interviews with the Principals of primary schools or preparatory departments.
-At these interviews, preference of grammar/secondary school is entered on the appropriate transfer report form.
+Parents may have interviews with the Principals of primary schools or preparatory departments.
+These interviews may be online.
+At these interviews, preference of grammar/secondary school is discussed.

-If Methodist College is named as the first preference school the transfer form is received by the Principal.
+The Education Authority online application portal opens at 12 noon on 1 March and closes at 4 pm on 16 March.
+If Methodist College is named as the first preference school the transfer application is received by the Principal after this closing date.
 Places are allocated up to the maximum number for which the College has accommodation.
 In accordance with the Education Reform Order, the College has established criteria for admission in the event of there being more applicants than places.
 These criteria are published on the Education Authority's website and the College website.

-Parents are informed by the school that their child has been allocated to.
+Parents are informed via the online portal on Saturday 19 June which school their child has been allocated to.